alronz/b2c-database-selection/Cassandra/Adminstration/configurations.md

 commitlog_directory
-This is where you set where the commit log file is stored.
+This is where you set the path where the commit log file is stored.

 data_file_directories
-This is where you set where the SSTables files are stored.
+This is where you set the path where the SSTables files are stored.
 ````

+For more information about all other configuration options, please have a look at [Cassandra documentations](https://docs.datastax.com/en/cassandra/1.2/cassandra/configuration/configCassandra_yaml_r.html).